Take the 2022 Staffing and Recruitment Trends Survey

 Do you work in the staffing and recruitment industry?
 We want to hear from you!

 Each year, we ask industry pros like you to share what’s most important to firms like yours in the year ahead.
-We then take the results of 2,000 global staffing professionals of all functions, roles, and company sizes and share the findings with you.
+We then take the results of thousands of global staffing professionals of all functions, roles, and company sizes and share the findings with you.

-These findings highlight how your peers view the industry, what they say their top priorities and challenges are for 2021, and how they’re thinking about the the future of staffing and recruitment.
+These findings highlight how your peers view the industry, what they say their top priorities and challenges are for 2022, and how they’re thinking about the future of staffing and recruitment.

 Some of the questions we’ll look to answer for the year ahead: